WonkyMic/rust-discord-bot/README.md

 ## To run locally
 ### Setup
-Create a `.env` file in the root directory where `DISCORD_TOKEN` with the value from the [Discord Developer Dashboard](https://discord.com/developers/applications)
+Create a `.env` file in the root directory where `DISCORD_TOKEN` is the value from [Discord Developer Dashboard](https://discord.com/developers/applications)
 ```
 DISCORD_TOKEN=<value>
 ```